 PEG is committed to helping organizations understand and utilize a wide range of data—market/landscape data; financial data; constituent feedback; and outputs, milestones, and outcomes—to inform their strategic, programmatic, and operational decision making.
-(PEG’s “Data & Decisions” practice area affectionately borrows its name from a torturous MBA analytics course at Stanford’s Graduate School of Business.)
+(PEG’s “Data & Decisions” practice area affectionately borrows its name from an analytics course at Stanford’s Graduate School of Business.)

-From 2011 to 2012, John Newsome joined forces with the Bridgespan Group and Bain & Company to help Larkin Street Youth Services develop a comprehensive 5-year strategic plan.
-Subsequently (2012-2013), John and another PEG colleague supported Larkin Street to redesign key programs (e.g., education, workforce development) as well as implement a complex new agency-wide client data collection and tracking system, using the “Efforts to Outcomes” or ETO software system.
-In addition, PEG supported related leadership and staff training and change management.
+From 2011 to 2012, PEG joined forces with the Bridgespan Group and Bain & Company to help Larkin Street Youth Services develop a comprehensive five-year strategic plan.
+Subsequently, PEG colleague supported Larkin Street to redesign key programs (e.g., education, workforce development) as well as implement a complex new agency-wide client data collection and tracking system, using the “Efforts to Outcomes” or ETO software system.
+In addition, PEG supported related leadership and staff training, and change management.

-At present (2016-2017), PEG is supporting a leading NY music education organization to develop a best-in-class evaluation program using a mix of assessment approaches (based on models from the University of Chicago’s Schools Consortium and Harvard School of Education spin-off “Panorama Schools,” among others)
+Beginning in 2016, PEG supported a leading NY music education organization to develop a best-in-class evaluation program using a mix of assessment approaches (based on models from the University of Chicago’s Schools Consortium and Harvard School of Education spin-off “Panorama Schools,” among others).
+Activities included:

-As well, several PEG colleagues serve as coaches with the Edna McConnell Clark Foundation’s PropelNext initiative, which supports promising youth CBOs to strengthen their programs, upgrade performance measurement tools and processes, and institutionalize the practice of using data to inform learning, performance, and continuous improvement.
+Several PEG team members serve as coaches with the Edna McConnell Clark Foundation’s PropelNext initiative, which supports promising youth CBOs to strengthen their programs, upgrade performance measurement tools and processes, and institutionalize the practice of using data to inform learning, performance, and continuous improvement.